bigeasy/strata/diary.md

 the balance is performed, a file is removed, the files are ordered by a numeric name.

-This is possible because we've made the balance thread of executation seprate and it's goal is not to be lightening fast, but to be lightening fast about holding exclusive locks.
+This is possible because we've made the balance thread of execution separate and it's goal is not to be lightening fast, but to be lightening fast about holding exclusive locks.
 If the update to the branch pages is done with an append to a file, then that is faster than copying the entire file, or at least